Estimated Length: 4 seat hours

 Price: $270

-The NCTI® Fiber-Optic Fundamentals III: Splicing and Termination course explores optical termination components and techniques, encompassing the hardware and methods for connecting, securing, and optimizing fiber-optic links for reliable signal transmission.
-Proper termination is essential for minimizing insertion loss, reflectance, signal degradation, and long-term durability of fiber links.
+The NCTI® Fiber-Optic Fundamentals III: Splicing and Termination course delves into optical termination components and techniques, focusing on the hardware and methods for connecting, securing, and optimizing fiber-optic links.
+Proper termination is crucial for minimizing insertion loss, reflectance, and signal degradation, ensuring long-term durability and reliable signal transmission.

-Technicians must understand the different types of optical connectors, adapters, splices, pre-terminated pigtails, and fiber distribution panels.
-Mastery of termination methods—mechanical and fusion splicing, polishing, and connectorization—is essential for minimizing insertion loss and reflectance, directly impacting network efficiency.
+Technicians must master various optical connectors, adapters, splices, pre-terminated pigtails, and fiber distribution panels.
+Proficiency in termination methods—mechanical and fusion splicing, polishing, and connectorization—is essential for minimizing insertion loss and reflectance, directly impacting network efficiency.

 Delivery Options: